anamolkhadka/quickdoc-ai/README.md

 # QuickDoc 🩺

 **Your AI doctor, always on call.**
-QuickDoc is an AI-powered chatbot that provides general medical advice in a conversational format.
+QuickDoc is an AI-powered virtual health assistant chatbot that provides general medical advice in a conversational format.
 Built using React.js, OpenAI API, and Bootstrap, it's designed for informative, responsible, and user-friendly health interactions.

 > ⚠️ Disclaimer: This app is for informational purposes only and not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider for medical concerns.